Potato Bacon Cheddar Soup in Sourdough Bread Bowls is a comforting and flavorful cheese soup recipe for fall!

 Since soup has top billing at my house this time of year I’m sharing another Fall Favorite Recipe from my archives.
-My family is always eager to eat a hot bowl of soup especially when dinner is a giant bread bowl filled with potato bacon and cheddar soup.
+My family is always eager to eat a hot bowl of soup, especially when dinner is a giant bread bowl filled with potato bacon cheddar soup.
 With the addition of California’s renowned Boudins’ Sourdough, this recipe is simple perfection.
+Another Fall favorite soup recipe of mine is pumpkin pie soup.
+Be sure to try that one, too.
+SO good!

 - 6 cups Idaho potatoes